thinkful-ei-iguana/Peter-Wendy-Quiz-App/README.md

 Quiz App
 Submitted by Wendy Bartos (no partner)

+Back of Napkin designed saved in images folder

 function generateQuiz(){} --> adds start page html, including START button function startQuiz() {}  --> on click of start, display first question and score
     function askAQuestion() {} --> should be called when clicking next button